The Benefits of Wave Transit to our Community

 As a recipient of public funds, Wave Transit operates under a complex set of federal and state regulations ranging from Civil Rights to employment laws to the federal office of management and budget.
 Wave Transit is not responsible for funding policies made a the federal, state and local levels.

-Majority of Wave Transit’s funding comes from federal subsidies, followed by state grant funds and local funding provided by the City of Wilmington, New Hanover County, the Brunswick Consortium, the Town of Carolina Beach, the University of North Carolina Wilmington and passenger fares.
+The majority of Wave Transit’s funding comes from federal subsidies, followed by state grant funds and local funding provided by the City of Wilmington, New Hanover County, the Brunswick Consortium, the Town of Carolina Beach, the University of North Carolina Wilmington and passenger fares.
 As noted, we are not a private business and rely on public funds to support one-time projects and overall operations.

 No public transit agency in the United Sates, Wave Transit included, can operate exclusively on fares paid by customers.
 Additionally, no public transit system in the United States, Wave Transit included, operates without a federal subsidy from the Federal Transportation Administration (FTA).
 Fares recouped from customers make up a fraction, roughly 12%, of revenues needed to support operations.